code-saturne/code_saturne/docs/doxygen/user_guide/smgr_slurm.md

 ------------------------

-Job-dependencies are defined automatically such that blocks of dependency level `M` will wait until all blocks of level `M-1` are successfully finished.
+Job-dependencies are defined automatically such that blocks of dependency level `M` will wait until all required blocks of level `M-1` are successfully finished.

 Three methods are available to define a dependency between cases:
 - Set a restart in the data settings of a case using the graphical user